MP Han Dong seeking $15M in defamation suit against Global News | CBC News

 The lawsuit names a number of Global reporters, including the author of the two stories in question.
 Dong is also asking that the articles and associated broadcasts be retracted and removed from Global's website.

-CBC reached out to Global's parent company, Corus Entertainment, for comment but didn't receive a response by publication time.
+Dong said last month he planned to take legal action against Global.
+Sonia Verma, editor-in-chief of Global News, said then that Global "is governed by a rigorous set of journalistic principles and practices.
+We are very mindful of the public interest and legal responsibility of this important accountability reporting."

+A spokesperson for Global said on Thursday they had no further comment.

-Dong stepped down from the Liberal caucus last month to sit as an Independent.
+Dong stepped down from the Liberal caucus last month to sit as an Independent, saying he would work to clear his name.